 Trekking and Cultural Immersion

-We stopped at a little Berber family’s tent/cave and had some wild thyme/mint tea.
-Mint Tea is the national drink in Morocco; however, Moroccans LOVE their sugar, so it’s mint tea with about 3 tables spoons of sugar in it…what’s not to love.
+We stopped at a little Berber family’s tent/cave and had some wild thyme mint tea.
+Mint tea is the national drink in Morocco; however, Moroccans LOVE their sugar, so it’s mint tea with about 3 tables spoons of sugar in it…what’s not to love.
 The Berber life in the mountains was certainly a rough one.
-They kept goats, wove rugs to sell, lived in tents in the summer and in caves in the winter and always slept on the ground – there was no furniture – only rugs…the rugs served at a couch and bed.
+They kept goats, wove rugs to sell, lived in tents in the summer and in caves in the winter and always slept on the ground – there was no furniture – only rugs that served at a couch and bed.

-As we descended back into the gorge, we had a spectacular view of the Palmeries on the valley floor.
+As we descended back into the gorge, we had a spectacular view of the Palmeries- palm tree plantations – on the valley floor.
 Basically, your whole surroundings were rock and dirt, and then at the valley floor there was this swath of pure green.
 The whole Todra Gorge area had diverted the water from the Wadi Todra (river) into little viaducts and had planted lush green fields of vegetables and herbs surrounded by tons of palm trees.
 It was a true oasis in the desolate landscape.
 The contrasting colors were astounding.

 After our hike, we celebrated by taking our bottles of booze to a nearby hotel that had a pool and lounged by the pool the rest of the day!
 However, you had to lounge in the shade as the direct sun was just too much to take.
 The bottle of vodka that we bought went quickly as we stayed there for dinner that night and enjoyed the Berber drumming music and songs (with proper drums this time).
 We danced, we played musical chairs, we finished all of the booze we were carrying with us and we somehow got involved in a huge pool party in which everyone was thrown into the pool fully dressed!
 I did manage to stay dry by holding on to the bongo drums…whew.
 As my Intrepid Travel crew drove back to our hotel that night dripping wet, we all agreed – our first week in Morocco had exceeded all of our expectations!